Note: This post was originally published on April 1, 2015. It has been updated to reflect Python’s ever-increasing popularity.

 There are four main Python coding styles: imperative, functional, object-oriented, and procedural.
-(Some people combine imperative and functional coding styles.
-I choose not to combine them here because I view them as completely separate styles.)
+(Some people combine imperative and functional coding styles while others view them as completely separate styles.)
 You may or may not agree that all four forms are valid or even useful—but nevertheless Python makes them all available.
-Let’s take a look at the pros and cons of each approach as well as some examples of usage.
+Let’s take a look at the pros and cons of each approach as well as some examples.

-- Functional: Every statement is treated as a mathematical equation and any form of state or mutable data are avoided.
-The main advantage of this approach is that there aren’t any side effects to consider.
-In addition, this coding style lends itself well to parallel processing because there is no state to consider.
+- Functional: Every statement is treated as a mathematical equation and any forms of state or mutable data are avoided.
+The main advantage of this approach is that it lends itself well to parallel processing because there is no state to consider.
 Many developers prefer this coding style for recursion and for lambda calculus.
+(Note that Python’s implementation of functional programming deviates from the standard—read, is impure— because it’s possible to maintain state and create side effects if you’re not careful.
+If you need a pure functional programming implementation, Haskell may be a better choice.)

 - Imperative: Computation is performed as a direct change to program state.
-This style is especially useful when manipulating data structures and produces elegant, but simple, code.
+This style is especially useful when manipulating data structures and produces elegant yet simple code.
+Python fully implements this paradigm.

 - Object-oriented: Relies on data fields that are treated as objects and manipulated only through prescribed methods.
-Python doesn’t fully support this coding form because it can’t implement features such as data hiding.
-However, this remains a useful coding style for complex applications because it supports encapsulation and polymorphism.
+Python doesn’t fully support this paradigm because it can’t implement features such as data hiding (encapsulation), which many believe is a primary requirement of the object-oriented programming paradigm.
 This coding style also favors code reuse.

 1. Using the functional coding style